OlivierLD/raspberry-coffee/RasPISamples/LanguageComparison.md

 If you can generate a `class`, running it will come for free if you can find a JVM.
 This is where other JVM-compatible languages emerged.

-> _Note_: The JVM actually understands some code known as `byte code`, produced by the compiler for the JVM.
+> _Note_: The JVM actually understands some sort of code known as `byte code`, produced by the compiler for the JVM.
+> As you can tell, it looks nothing like Java (nor anything else).
+>
 > To see what the `byte code` looks like, use the `javap` utility of the SDK:
 ```
  $ javap -cp build/libs/RasPISamples-1.0-all.jar -c raspisamples.matrix.SystemUtil